Burnley and District Tramways

 Steam tramway drivers and conductors

-Carte de Visite of B&DT Conductor No 8.
-The card was produced by ’Bancroft and Crabtree of Burnley, Nelson and Bacup’, and although undated, was certainly taken prior to the municipal takeover in 1900.
+Carte de Visite of B&DTCo Conductor No 8.
+The card was produced by ’Bancroft and Crabtree of Burnley, Nelson and Bacup’, and although undated, was almost certainly taken certainly taken fairly early on in the tramway's existence, most likely in the early-mid 1880s.
 Magnification shows the buttons to be script-lettering, 'probably 'B&DT' (see link).
 Author's Collection.

-A blow-up of the above photo showing details of the collar and cap insignia; the latter is clearly of embroidered cloth.
+An enlargement of the above photograph showing details of the collar and cap insignia; both are clearly embroidered.

 A conductor, an inspector and a driver with an unidentified Falcon steam tram — photo undated, but probably taken in the 1890s.
 With thanks to the now defunct Bury Image Bank; Image b13748 — copyright Bury Archive Services.

-A blow-up of the above photo showing the crew and the inspector.
+An enlargement of the above photograph showing the crew and the inspector.

-A driver (entering his engine at the front), conductor and stoker (on the left) with an unidentified Falcon steam tram — photo undated, but probably taken in the mid 1890s.
+A driver (entering his engine at the front), aconductor and a stoker (on the left) with an unidentified Falcon steam tram — photo undated, but probably taken in the mid 1890s.
 With thanks to Duncan Holden.

-Driver, stoker and conductor pose for the cameraman with a reasonable-condition Falcon steam tram — photo undated, but probably taken in the late 1890s.
+A driver, a stoker and a conductor pose for the cameraman with a reasonable-condition Falcon steam tram — photo undated, but probably taken in the late 1890s.
 With thanks to Duncan Holden.

-B&DTCo steam tram No 16, a Falcon product delivered in 1897, and Trailer (No 15) at Colne Rd — photo undated, but almost certainly taken in June 1897, given that another virtually identical photograph has survived which is thus dated.
+B&DTCo Steam Tram No 16, a Falcon product delivered in 1897, and Trailer (No 15) at Colne Road — photo undated, but almost certainly taken in June 1897, given that another virtually identical photograph has survived which is so dated.
 This was probably an official company shot, taken when No 16 was new, as both vehicles are yet to be festooned with advertisements, something which the B&DTCo seems to have excelled at!
 Photo courtesy of the National Tramway Museum.

-A blow-up of the above photo showing the driver in trilby hat.
+An enlargement of the above photograph showing the driver in his trilby hat.

-Another blow-up of the above photo, this time showing the conductor in uniform with kepi-style cap.
+Another blow-up of the above photo, this time showing the conductor in uniform jacket with a kepi-style cap.

 Steam tram engine crew, including a very young stoker, pose for the camera together with their conductor.
 As was the case with most steam tramways, the footplate crew are appropriately attired for the physical and dirty nature of their work.
 The conductor also looks distinctly shabby compared with other shots, suggesting that this image may have been taken towards the end of the company's existence or even in corporation days.
 With thanks to Jim Halsall.